 Towards a data base of Round Towered churches

-Information about some of the round tower churches of East Anglia is presented here, with photos, suggestions of points to look for and where to find fuller accounts of churches.
+Information about some of the round tower churches of East Anglia is presented here, with photos and where to find fuller accounts of churches.
 This information owes a great debt to Stephen Hart, his analysis of the architecture of round towered churches and how they changed over time.
-Stephen left a collection of analytical essays, some published and some revisions of articles published earlier.
+Stephen left his collection of analytical essays, some published and some revisions of articles published earlier.
 We are very grateful to Michael Pollitt who has typed out many of these articles so they can be made available on the website and to ‘Lyn Stilgoe who has the copyright of the articles.

 Stephen assessed the evidence about when towers were built.
 He examined the claims that some towers and churches were of ‘early’ ie of Saxon or Saxo-Norman origin, because they have tall and narrow tower arches or splayed windows.
 However, as Stephen argues, ‘Saxon’ techniques continued to be used in post-Conquest buildings.
 So minor churches continued to be built by local Saxon artisans using the techniques and forms with which they were familiar, even when they were were the result of Norman patronage.